bacchus/notes/git.md

         git cherry-pick $commit
     done

-If something goes wrong here (there is a lot of potential)
-you are in trouble since this works on the live checkout
-so either do manual cherry-picks or use rebase
+If something goes wrong here (there is a lot of potential) you are in trouble since this works on the live checkout so either do manual cherry-picks or use rebase

     git diff $start_commit..$end_commit -- path/to/file
     git blame -w # ignore whitespaces
     git blame -M # ignore text moving git blame -C # ignore text moving to other files

+<a id="Stash"></a>
+#### Stash
+    git stash
+    git stash list
+    git stash apply stash@{2}
+    git stash drop stash@{0}
+    git stash pop # = apply + drop
+    git stash branch [name] # create branch from stash

+stash options

+    --keep-index - not to stash staged
+    --include-untracked or -u - +untracked

+<a id="Worktree"></a>
-#### Git worktree
+#### Worktree
     git worktree add ../folder name-of-branch
     git worktree list
     git worktree prune

+<a id="Credentials"></a>
+#### Credentials
-#### cache credentials
+cache credentials
-If you’re using a Mac, Git comes with an “osxkeychain” mode
-, which caches credentials in the secure keychain that’s attached to your system account.
+If you’re using a Mac, Git comes with an “osxkeychain” mode , which caches credentials in the secure keychain that’s attached to your system account.
-This method stores the credentials on disk, and they never expire
-, but they’re encrypted with the same system that stores HTTPS certificates and Safari auto-fills.
+This method stores the credentials on disk, and they never expire , but they’re encrypted with the same system that stores HTTPS certificates and Safari auto-fills.

 If you’re using Windows, you can install a helper called “wincred.”
-This is similar to the “osxkeychain” helper described above
-, but uses the Windows Credential Store to control sensitive information.
+This is similar to the “osxkeychain” helper described above , but uses the Windows Credential Store to control sensitive information.

     git config --global credential.helper cache.
     git ls-remote [remote]